 Now you can pair up your microwave with your home Alexa device.
 It’s one of the new generation of smart microwaves with a turntable of 10 inches diameter.
 It is more than capable of defrosting vegetables as well as making superb popcorn and cooking potatoes.
 If you have an Echo, you can access the quick-cook presets using your voice or use the simplified keypad.

-It is a very compact size and will sit neatly on the counter top.
-It has 10 power levels for convenient cooking as well as a kitchen timer.
+It is a very compact size and will sit neatly on the countertop.
 For safety, there is also a child lock.
-The internal capacity is comfortable enough to fit a three ounce bag of popcorn.
+The internal capacity is comfortable enough to fit a three-ounce bag of popcorn.

 Smart microwave pairs with Alexa